rolfbecker/opengeo/README.md

 ## geo0800: Introduction to the DWD Climate Data Center Data Archive

+The German Weather Service (Deutscher Wetterdienst, DWD), an official governmental institution, is introduced.
+Parts of the DWD Climate Data Center observation data archive are explained.

 ## geo0810: Create a vector layer (for QGIS) from DWD precipitation station information

 Read a station information file from the DWD archive into a Pandas data frame, process it and safe it as CSV file which can be imported into QGIS.
 Use Geopandas to store a geo DataFrame in shapefile as well as geopackage file format.